15 Product Landing Page Examples to Inspire Your Optimization Process

 5. Make A/B testing a regular habit

-More than our belief, it’s a fact: Having a conversion rate optimization program is not a competitive advantage.
+More than our belief, it’s a fact: Having an optimization program is not a competitive advantage.
 It’s the norm.

 If you’re not consistently improving your conversion rate with A/B testing, you’re going to be surpassed by your competition.

-You see, real CRO isn’t a set-and-forget checklist you follow.
+You see, real optimization isn’t a set-and-forget checklist you follow.
 It is a process that you must continuously feed like an ad campaign or your finances—it’s a core business function.

 To improve constantly, you must make tests actionable.
 What did you learn about your customers that could be addressed in your copy?
 Which image should be displayed first?
 What templates should you try now?
 Always try to learn a new lesson on each iteration.